TYPO3/tailor/README.md

 The commit message from **Step 2** is used as the release comment.
 If it's empty, a static text will be used.

+To see the following workflow in action, please have a look at the [tailor_ext][tailor-ext] example extension.

 ```yaml
 name: publish
 on: